What is cancer immunotherapy?

 Immunotherapy, sometimes called biological therapy, is a type of cancer treatment that works by boosting a person's own immune system to fight the cancer.
 Immunotherapy is currently approved in Australia for some types of cancers, and is also being trialled for other cancers.

-The therapy is not right for everyone so if you have cancer, you’ll need to discuss with your doctor whether it could benefit you.
+The therapy is not right for everyone so if you have cancer, you will need to discuss with your doctor whether it could benefit you.

 How does immunotherapy work?